Writers and Teachers Working Together

 If you are a writer new to this field, you'll find plenty of information to get you started.
 For those more experienced, we are presenting here the recommendations arising from our three-year research project, Class Writing, funded by the Paul Hamlyn Foundation, which analysed how and why certain things work so well, and others not.

 If you are a teacher looking for a writer, there are agencies to help you, and plenty of articles describing different residencies.
 NAWE maintains its own Professional Directory of experienced writers, and we can even offer an online residency through our Storyspinner project.

 NAWE offers professional development events and other opportunities for both writers and teachers.
-You may wish to read about our project, Writing on Location that was run in conjunction with MLA and the British Library, providing creative writing opportunities for teachers at ten Literary Houses and Museums around England.
+You may wish to read about our project, Writing on Location that ran in conjunction with MLA and the British Library and provided creative writing opportunities for teachers at ten Literary Houses and Museums around England.

 Currently, NAWE is supporting The Max Reinhardt Charitable Trust, and engage, the National Association for Gallery Education and is delighted to announce that the inaugural Max Reinhardt Literacy Awards (MRLA) are being hosted by Falmouth Art Gallery, Kettle’s Yard Gallery and Manchester Art Gallery.

 For those involved in managing the placement of writers in schools, we convene a regular Managers Group to share best practice.
 The group holds one open meeting each year, within the NAWE Conference.